-Project Pericles' Spring Newsletter is available!
+Project Pericles' Summer Newsletter is available!

 Our latest newsletter offers exciting updates on ongoing programs, such as Creating Cohesive Paths, D4D™ on the Road, and the 2014 Letters to an Elected Official Competition.
-To read our Spring Newsletter, click here.
+To read our Summer Newsletter, click here.

 Launched in 2013, this cutting edge, three-year project will further enhance our delivery of Civic Engagement and Social Responsibility (CESR) opportunities to students in all majors and will significantly increase the reach of civic engagement programming across the curriculum.
 With support from the Eugene M. Lang Foundation and The Teagle Foundation, our member colleges and universities are inventorying, mapping, strengthening, and developing more cohesive and integrated civic engagement programs to enable students in all disciplines to incorporate civic engagement into their courses of study.